willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 # Discussion

-We developed an Integral Projection Model for 31 tree species in order to evaluate the sensitivity of $\lambda$ to climate and competition.
+We developed an Integral Projection Model for 31 tree species to evaluate the sensitivity of $\lambda$ to climate and competition.
-Our framework advances previous analyses of tree species performance by (i) explicitly incorporating climate and competition effects into the recruitment model, (ii) distinguishing between conspecific and heterospecific competition, while (iii) propagating uncertainty across all levels of the modeling hierarchy.
+Our framework extends previous analyses of tree species performance by explicitly incorporating climate and competition effects into the recruitment model, distinguishing conspecific from heterospecific competition, and propagating uncertainty across all modeling levels.
-In addition, the modular structure of our workflow allows straightforward expansion to include the more than 200 species available in the dataset, as well as additional environmental covariates affecting demographic rates.
+The modular structure also allows straightforward expansion to the more than 200 species available in the dataset, as well as additional environmental covariates affecting demographic rates.

-Our results reeal that incorporating climate and competition covariates consistently improves the predictive performance of all demographic components relative to models containing only random effects.
+Adding climate and competition covariates consistently improved predictive performance across all demographic components relative to models containing only random effects.
-Nevertheless, local plot-level conditions captured by random effects remained the strongest predictors of demographic variation.
-Therefore, we evaluated species sensitivity to climate and competition while explicitly accounting for this plot-level variability.
+Local plot-level conditions, however, remained the strongest predictors of demographic variation, so we evaluated climate and competition sensitivities while accounting for this plot-level variability.
 Across species and their geographic ranges, $\lambda$ was most sensitive to temperature and to conspecific basal area of larger individuals.
-Importantly, these sensitivities varied across species' range positions, with climate exerting relatively stronger influence than competition at both cold and hot range limits.
+These sensitivities varied across species' range positions, with climate exerting relatively stronger influence than competition at both cold and hot range limits.
-Together, these findings contribute to a more mechanistic understanding of how tree species may respond to novel environmental conditions associated with climate change, offering insights relevant to forest management and conservation.
+Together, these findings contribute to a more mechanistic understanding of how tree species may respond to novel environmental conditions associated with climate change, forest management, and conservation.

 ***Fit of demographic components***